 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must have a minimum validity period of 4 months and contain two consecutive blank pages.
 Passports issued more than 10 years ago will not be accepted.

 5. Medical certificate.
-This requirement is not mandatory if the duration of the requested stay is less than six months.
-However, if the length of stay requested is longer than six months, a medical certificate is required.
+Original and copy of a medical certificate accrediting that the applicant does not have diseases that may have serious repercussions for public health in accordance with the International Sanitary Regulations of 2005.
 It must be issued by your family doctor and formulated as follows: "This medical certificate certifies that Mr. / Mrs. [...] does not suffer from any of the diseases that may have serious public health repercussions in accordance with the provided in the International Sanitary Regulations of 2005.”

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.